hemingteng/ReDiscovery/README.md

 Important Note
 ----------
-- Redatasense Analytics Portal (RAP) is not opensource.
+- ReDiscovery Analytics Portal (RAP) is not opensource.
-- Redatasense NLP models or dictionaries are not opensource.
+- Rediscovery NLP models or dictionaries are not opensource.